Buying a Car this year? All your Car Loan Questions Answered

-Credit union car loans are very flexible and your credit union loan officer will work with you to structure the loan repayments for as long or as short a term as suits you.
-Should you find that you need to reduce your repayments and increase the term of the loan, that won’t be a problem and the credit union will work with you to make that happen.
-Likewise, you can reduce the term of the loan and increase the payments if you prefer.
-More on that in the next point.
+Credit union car loans are very flexible and your credit union will work with you to structure the loan repayments for as long or as short a term as suits you.
+Generally we would say a term of 3-5 years, depending on the value of the loan, would be the optimal repayment period for you.

 10. Can you pay off a car loan early?

 In a word, yes!
-You can pay off a credit union car loan early and there will never be any financial penalty for doing this!
-This is not the same with other car finance options, such as PCP agreements which are far more inflexible in this regard.
+You can pay off a credit union car loan early and there are no financial penalties for doing this!
+This is not the same with other car finance options, such as PCP or Hire Purchase agreements which are far more inflexible in this regard.

 11. How do you get your first car loan?

 As with any loan, the key deciding factor will be your ability to repay.
 If you are a student and applying for a car loan, we understand that you might not have a regular income.
 So, a credit union might require a guarantor.
 A guarantor is generally your parent/guardian (although it can be someone else).
 Your guarantor undertakes to repay the loan in the event that you are unable to repay.

 For a person is to act as a guarantor, they must themselves demonstrate ability to repay the loan.
 Guarantors will be required to complete an application form where they will need to disclose their financial information and agree to a credit check being carried out.